eduardodsxavier/CS50M-Final-Project/README.md

 I want to Implement a recommended workout for people that dosn't know what workout to do, but i am not sure if i will implement that functionality.

 # Project notes
-i will not use redux in this project, i will use sqlite3 as a database and expo-SQLite
+i will not use redux in this project, for complete this project i should use a database for save the exercises, but use of databases with react native are out of the course